 Why the crash happens

 The collapse feels total because the person believed they knew Islam.
 They prayed, they fasted, they defended the faith in conversations.
-But they were defending a version — a culturally softened, intellectually unsupported version — not the tradition in its full depth.
+They were defending a version (a culturally softened, intellectually unsupported version) rather than the tradition in its full depth.
 The betrayal they feel is real.
-But what betrayed them was the inadequacy of their formation, not the inadequacy of Islam.
+What betrayed them was the inadequacy of their formation, not the inadequacy of Islam.

 The deeper Islam that exists

 The hadith on apostasy?
 The scholars disagreed sharply about its scope, conditions, and applicability.
-The age of Aisha?
+The age of ʿĀʾishah?
 Multiple methodologies have been applied, and the discussion is far more nuanced than the single-number polemic suggests.
 The violence of early Islam?
-The tradition developed detailed rules of engagement — no women, no children, no crops, no monks — that were remarkably restrained by seventh-century standards.
+The tradition developed detailed rules of engagement (no women, no children, no crops, no monks) that were remarkably restrained by seventh-century standards.

 None of this means every hard question has a comfortable answer.
 Some tensions are genuine.
-But the difference between “this is difficult” and “this is indefensible” is the difference between mature engagement and premature surrender.
+The difference between “this is difficult” and “this is indefensible” is the difference between mature engagement and premature surrender.

-The principle of the unity of truth means that the hard passages cannot simply be wished away — but also that they cannot be isolated from the full framework that gives them meaning.
+The principle of the unity of truth means that the hard passages cannot simply be wished away, and that they cannot be isolated from the full framework that gives them meaning.
 A ruling on apostasy must be understood within the context of a legal system, a political order, a historical period, and a theological framework.
-Ripped from that context and placed in a Twitter thread, it will always look indefensible.
-That is not the tradition’s fault.
-It is the medium’s.
+Ripped from that context and placed in a Twitter thread, the ruling will always look indefensible.
+The medium’s failure is not the tradition’s fault.

 The real question

 The Islam you were defending may not have existed in the form you imagined.
-But the Islam that does exist — the full tradition, with its difficulties and its depths, its tensions and its resolutions, its centuries of rigorous scholarly debate — is far more substantial than either its popular defenders or its online critics usually present.
+The Islam that does exist (the full tradition, with its difficulties and its depths, its tensions and its resolutions, its centuries of rigorous scholarly debate) is more substantial than either its popular defenders or its online critics usually present.
 You owe it to yourself to meet the real thing before deciding it is not worth believing.

-The tradition is not asking you to suppress your intelligence.
-It is asking you to use it fully — on the actual sources, with the actual tools, at the actual depth the questions require.
+The tradition is asking you to use your intelligence fully on the actual sources, with the actual tools, at the actual depth the questions require, rather than to suppress it.
 If you do that and still conclude Islam is false, you have earned your conclusion.
 If you have not done that yet, the conclusion is premature.
 The difference between the two is the difference between an honest verdict and a reaction.
 Honesty is always more costly.
 It is also always more worthwhile.